 { "slug": "aethis/uk-fsm/child-eligibility", "fields": [ { "field_id": "child.age", "field_type": "int", "description": "Child's age in whole years at the start of the relevant academic year (1 September)." }, { "field_id": "child.school_type", "field_type": "enum", "enum_values": ["state_funded", "independent", "home_educated"] } ]}

-Every public ruleset exposes its full input contract this way.
-List every live ruleset:
+Every public ruleset exposes its full input contract this way — list, then schema, then decide.

 The ruleset has 11 fields across 7 rule groups.
 The engine reasoned over all of them, found a constraint violation in the species check, and short-circuited — fields_provided: 1 because that’s all it needed.
 The failure_reasons list points at the exact compiled SMT condition that failed, which traces back to a specific clause in the source Spacecraft Crew Certification Act 2049.For natural-language reasoning, add "include_explanation": true instead of (or alongside) include_trace.